Skip to content

 Fish meat is a great source of fat, protein, taurine, oil and omega-3.
 However, it has some toxins like mercury and many other drawbacks.
 Therefore, feed your cats with a limited amount of fish meat and do add fish to cats’ diets too regularly.
 Moreover, you need to choose the type of fish carefully and balance out the amount of nutrition, especially avoid giving your cats canned fish with extra sources of oil.
 Cats might have an allergy to fish.

 Thank you for reading our blog.
-And since you’re here, if you’d love to stay connected to your favorite animal, check out Hyperfavor’s awesome Cat Hoodies category.
+And since you’re here, if you’d love to stay connected to your favorite animal, check out Hyperfavor’s awesome Cat Hawaiian Shirts category.

 Leave a comment